-- Ask each HP community if they plan on continuing Hometown Pride efforts after year 5. - While continuation is strongly encouraged, we should also be practical.
-If the committee doesn't plan to continue, make plans to finish or hand off projects to other organizations. - Ask committees if they want to continue to have a "coach" or some form of staff support. - o If continued "coaching" is desired, explore options (see above): Get local funding to keep the current coach or hire a new one; or arrange to get staff support from an existing organization. - Assess current volunteer leadership - Will existing volunteers continue after year 5 to help with the transition?
-If needed, recruit new leadership now to train them before the transition. - o Regardless of plans of current volunteers, continue on-going recruitment of new volunteers.
+- Talk to each HP community about making plans to continue Hometown Pride efforts after year 5. - While continuation is strongly encouraged, we should also be practical.
+If the committee doesn't have an appetite to continue, make plans to finish or hand off projects to other organizations. - Ask committees if they want to continue to have a "coach" or some form of staff support. - If continued "coaching" is desired, explore options (see above): Get local funding to keep the current coach or hire a new one; or arrange to get staff support from an existing organization. - Assess current volunteer leadership - Will existing volunteers continue after year 5 to help with the transition?
+If needed, recruit new leadership now to train them before the transition. - Regardless of plans of current volunteers, continue on-going recruitment of new volunteers.